Lindagez/Online-bus-ticket-management_system/README.md

 # Bus Management System

 ## Overview
-The Bus Management System is a web application that allows users to manage bus routes, schedules, reservations, and bus information.
-It is built with React.js for the frontend and Node.js with Express.js for the backend.
-This system allows users to book bus tickets, view available routes, and admins to manage bus details and schedules.
+The Bus Management System is a web application developed during a 3-month internship program at **Eagleline System Technology**.
+It allows users to manage bus routes, schedules, reservations, and bus information.
+The system is built using **React.js** for the frontend and **Node.js** with the **Express.js** framework for the backend.
+Users can book bus tickets, view available routes, and admins can manage bus details and schedules.

 ## Technologies Used
 - **Frontend**: React.js, HTML5, CSS3, Bootstrap/TailwindCSS (for styling)